razvanjega/QA-Team-Leader-Project-GOIT/README.md

 ## Conclusion

-As a QA Engineer intern at GOIT was a valuable and enriching experience.
+What can I say about being a QA Engineer intern at GOIT is that it was a valuable and enriching experience.
 I gained hands-on experience in various aspects of software testing, took on a leadership role, and contributed to the quality assurance of a complex application.
 This internship has equipped me with the skills and knowledge needed to excel in the field of quality assurance and software testing.

-Thank you for taking the time to read about my **QA Engineer Team Leader Project @ GOIT** journey!
+Thank you for taking the time to read about my **QA Engineer Team Leader Project @ GOIT** and my journey as a QA Engineer!

 If you have any questions or would like to connect, please feel free to reach out.